dgarhdez/mbd-ml2/slides_markdown/math_for_ML.md

 Now we know the parameters that will make my representation achieve a good evaluation, via optimization.

-Now we have a trained model, and it's on us to make sure that it will generalize well when facing unseen data, to avoid overfitting.
+We have a trained model, and it's on us to make sure that it will generalize well when facing unseen data, to avoid overfitting.

-* Overfitting happens when the error is super minimized in the training data, but when checking the real life data it's not so minimized.
+* Overfitting happens when the error is super minimized in the training data, but when checking the error in real life's data it's not so minimized.
 * Underfitting happens when the error is not minimized in the training data

 ---

-### Linear Algebra.
+### Linear Algebra